Broadan26/multi-module/README.md

     * Underneath the Environment tab select `Configuration`
       * Tick the box for `Resolve Workplace Artifacts`
       * This will ensure that the project looks for modules and dependencies in the project space before searching on Maven Central
+      * If for some reason the `Resolve Workplace Artifacts` box doesn't exist, you can modify that setting in the .run configuration file directly

 ## 5. Run the Application
 * Click on Run -> Run `Run Application`
   * This should download all the required Quarkus dependencies via Maven
-  * It will also build the core, data, and services submodules that the primary application module, api, relies upon
+  * It will also build the core, data, and services submodules that the primary application modules (api, graphql, etc.) rely upon
   * You'll know that Quarkus started up correctly if you see their splash mark in the console and a localhost url on port 8080

 ## 6. Useful Plugins